BagelFan820/BagelFan820.github.io/README.md

         }
         #bestTime {
             position: absolute;
-            top: 70px; /* Position it between the title and game container */
+            top: 60px; /* Position it between the title and game container */
-            left: 10px; /* Align to the left */
+            left: 0; /* Align to the left of the container */
             z-index: 3;
             font-size: 1em;
             color: #333;